These are some of the people who'll be impacted if the U.S. defaults on its debts

 Veterans

-One of the first big bills coming due on June 1 is $12 billion in veterans benefits.
+One of the first big bills coming due on June 1 — according to an analysis by the Bipartisan Policy Center — is $12 billion in veterans benefits.
 If there's not enough money on hand to pay those benefits, people who've already sacrificed a lot for their country will be forced to sacrifice even more.

 "These are people on very low, sometimes fixed incomes that rely on these payments as a lifeline to pay for housing, to pay for food, to pay for expenses for children and other family members," says Cole Lyle, a Marine Corps veteran and executive director of the veterans advocacy group, Mission Roll Call.
 "So it could be potentially very crippling."